-WARNING #2: Following these steps may incur some small charges on AWS even if you think you're on the "Free Tier".
-Keep an eye on your billing dashboard and terminate all EC2 instances and delete Elastic IPs once you're done with them.
+Following these steps may incur some small charges on AWS even if you think you’re on the “Free Tier”.
+Keep an eye on your billing dashboard and terminate all EC2 instances and delete Elastic IPs once you’re done with them.
 For reference though, my billing forecast shows $1.38 for the month of July after tons of messing around on AWS.
-Also you can set up billing alerts to make sure you don't get caught off-guard.
+If you have some AWS Educate credits, or some of your credits from starting an account left over, you should be fine though.
+Also you can set up billing alerts to make sure you don’t get caught off-guard.

 If you follow all these steps closely, by the end you will have an HTTPS enabled site with a custom domain name running via Docker on AWS EC2, backed by PostgreSQL, Redis, and Traefik.
 You’ll be able to create simple user profiles with email confirmations (with some caveats).
 And best of all, you won’t have spent a dime.
 This is all it will look like, but it’ll be ready for you to put it straight into production once you customize it.